 If one (or more) axis is timeseries, the appropriate coordinate should be given as a quoted time string according to the timefmt format string.
 See set xdata (p.
-133) and set timefmt (p.
-130). gnuplot will also accept an integer expression, which will be interpreted as seconds from 1 January 2000.
+150) and set timefmt (p.
+146).
+Gnuplot will also accept an integer expression, which will be interpreted as seconds from 1 January 2000.

-11 Datastrings
+10 Datastrings

-The configuration option -enable-datastrings allows gnuplot to read and process text fields in datafiles.
-A text field consists of either an arbitrary string of printable characters containing no whitespace or an arbitrary string of characters, possibly including whitespace, delimited by double quotes.
+Data files may contain string data consisting of either an arbitrary string of printable characters containing no whitespace or an arbitrary string of characters, possibly including whitespace, delimited by double quotes.
 The following sample line from a datafile is interpreted to contain four columns, with a text field in column 3: